orsinium/art.orsinium.dev/content/posts/poetry/last-page.md

 And in that moment you feel
 Same as you felt the day together
 And that feeling you unseal
-Will guide your way forever
+Will light your way forever